MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/privileged-access-microsoft-365-enterprise-dev-test-environment.md

 ### Create a new privileged access policy for the New-JournalRule task

+> [!NOTE]
-1. If you haven't already, follow the steps to create an approver's group named "Privilege Access Approvers" and to enable privileged access in your Office 365 organization.
+> If you haven't already completed the Steps 1 and 3 from Phase 2 of this guide, be sure follow the steps to create an approver's group named "Privilege Access Approvers" and to enable privileged access in your Office 365 organization.

-2. Sign into the [Microsoft 365 Admin Center](https://portal.office.com) using credentials the Global Admin account for your test environment.
+1. Sign into the [Microsoft 365 Admin Center](https://portal.office.com) using credentials the Global Admin account for your test environment.

-3. In the Admin Center, go to **Settings** > **Security & Privacy** > **Privileged access**.
+2. In the Admin Center, go to **Settings** > **Security & Privacy** > **Privileged access**.

-4. Select **Manage access policies and requests**.
+3. Select **Manage access policies and requests**.

-5. Select **Configure policies** and select **Add a policy**.
+4. Select **Configure policies** and select **Add a policy**.

-6. From the drop-down fields, select or enter the following values:
+5. From the drop-down fields, select or enter the following values:

     **Policy type**: Task